okteto/external-resources-gcp/README.md

 ## Run the demo application in Okteto

-### Prequisites:
+### Prerequisites:
 1. Okteto CLI 2.14 or newer
 1. A GCP account
 1. An Okteto account ([Sign-up](https://www.okteto.com/try-free/) for 30 day, self-hosted free trial)
 1. [Create a service account key](https://cloud.google.com/iam/docs/keys-create-delete) with create/read/write/delete permissions to pub/sub and storage of IAM keys for your GCP accoun.
-1. Create the following Okteto secrets:
+1. Add the following [Admin variables](https://www.okteto.com/docs/admin/dashboard/#admin-variables) in your Okteto cluster:

         GCP_SERVICE_KEY: The `base64` encoded service account key with permission to create, write, read, and delete the resources.
         GCP_PROJECT_ID: The project id you would like to use for the external resources

-> If you are using Okteto Self-Hosted, you can directly use a [Workload Identity](https://www.okteto.com/docs/self-hosted/administration/configuration/#workload-identity)
+> If you are using Okteto Self-Hosted, you can also use a [Workload Identity](https://www.okteto.com/docs/self-hosted/administration/configuration/#workload-identity)

 Once this is configured, anyone with access to your Okteto instance will be able to deploy an development environment automatically, including the required cloud infrastructure.